 2015, Cotton threads, ropes, and copper wire, 45 meters

 Vicolo Degli Orefici is one of the narrowest streets in Siena, where the walls almost touch.
-I came here to trace the walls of Vicolo Degli Orefici and let their movement direct the lines that I drew with threads, ropes, and copper wire.
-Similar to how the new architecture echoes the movement of the old medieval walls, in their broad bends and depressions, the lines I drew also echoed the walls of Vicolo Degli Orefici.
+I came upon this alleyway unexpectedly during one of my walks through the city and meditated on its complex form.
+I returned to Vicolo Degli Orefici to trace the walls of this alleyway and let their movement direct the lines that I drew with threads, ropes, and copper wire.
+Similarly to how the new architecture in Siena echoes the movement of the old medieval walls, in their broad bends and depressions, the lines I drew also echoed the walls of Vicolo Degli Orefici.
 In the places where the walls of this street almost meet, the lines that I drew intersected, and new patterns were made.

 The process of this piece was ephemeral as I waited until around noon to document it, when the sun shown down into the narrow street and activated the threads, twine, and copper wire.